william-opie/home-media-server/README.md

    └── music = Lidarr
 ```

+After updating your storage volume with this folder structure, follow the below steps to add the appropriate directory to each *Arr app.

-Go to Settings > Management.
+Within the *Arr app, go to Settings > Management.
-In Sonarr, set the Root folder to `/data/media/tv`.
+- In Sonarr, set the Root folder to `/data/media/tv`.
-In Radarr, set the Root folder to `/data/media/movies`.
+- In Radarr, set the Root folder to `/data/media/movies`.
-In Lidarr, set the Root folder to `/data/media/music`.
+- In Lidarr, set the Root folder to `/data/media/music`.

 ### Download Client

 Add qBittorrent as a download client by clicking Settings > Download Clients.
 Set the host for qBittorrent to `localhost` and the port to `8080`.
 Input the username and password you set for qBittorrent, then click the Test button to confirm the connection is functioning properly.
 If you do not see any errors, click Save.

-💡Note: You will need to repeat this process for all of the *arr apps (Prowlarr, Sonarr, Radarr, and Lidarr).
+💡**Note:** You will need to repeat this process for all of the *arr apps (Prowlarr, Sonarr, Radarr, and Lidarr).

 ## Prowlarr